 What Is a Backdoor Roth IRA?

-To help you determine whether this strategy is right for you, today we’re answering the question, “What is a backdoor Roth IRA?”
+So to help clear things up, we’re answering the question, “What is a backdoor Roth IRA?”

-Once your earnings exceed the income limits set by the IRS (more on those in below), the only way to add funds to a Roth IRA account is through a backdoor Roth.
-Also called a Roth conversion, a backdoor Roth IRA involves transferring funds from a tax-deferred retirement account—typically a traditional 401(k) or IRA—to a tax-free Roth IRA.
+Once your earnings exceed the income limits set by the IRS, the only way to add funds to a Roth IRA account is through a backdoor Roth.
+Also called a Roth conversion, a backdoor Roth IRA involves transferring funds from a tax-deferred retirement account-typically a traditional 401(k) or IRA-to a tax-free Roth IRA.

 Typically, this involves paying a one-time tax on the amount to be converted.
 Because the transfer is considered income on that year’s taxes, some investors will do a series of backdoor Roth conversions over several years to avoid the additional income pushing them into a higher tax bracket.